-The GAT MAT template is located at: www.usir.salford.ac.uk - search under Hammond A.
+The GAT MAT template is located at: http://usir.salford.ac.uk/id/eprint/32096/.

 The GAT MAT can be downloaded and freely copied for research and educational purposes.
-Print off both Right and Left sides of the MAT in colour and laminate.
+Print off both Right and Left sides of the MAT in colour and laminate if you urgently need another copy.
+(A GAT MAT is in the assessment box).

-Stopwatch: in multiple site studies, the same stopwatch should be used across sites.
+Stopwatch: the same model of stopwatch must be used across sites.
+(A stopwatch is in the Assessment Box).